-Of all the down jackets we tested, the Cotopaxi Fuego received the most “ooh, that’s a nice jacket” comments.
+Of all the down jackets we tested, the Cotopaxi Fuego ($250) received the most “ooh, that’s a nice jacket” comments.
 Not really surprising, as Cotopaxi has built its reputation on flashy, devil-may-care designs — coupled with ethical and sustainable manufacturing processes.

-Still, the Fuego is plenty warm for autumn wind and some light precip (thank to a DWR treatment), and it can even fend off some winter bluster.
+Still, the Fuego is plenty warm for autumn wind and some light precipitation (thanks to a DWR treatment), and it can even fend off some winter bluster.
 But the jacket’s fit — not too trim, not too baggy — makes it easy enough to layer for added warmth.

 - Fill: 800